-On the undergraduate level we offer a bachelor's degree, a minor in philanthropic studies, and a certificate in philanthropic studies.
+On the undergraduate level we offer a bachelor's degree, a minor in philanthropic leadership, and a certificate in philanthropic fundraising.
 We value a multi-disciplinary approach to understanding philanthropy, with courses in the humanities, social sciences and professions.
-The school's research and learning environment includes Lake Institute on Faith & Giving, the Women's Philanthropy Institute, The Fund Raising School, the Mays Family Institute on Diverse Philanthropy, the Payton Philanthropic Studies Library, the Ruth Lilly Archives, and the Center for Service and Learning.
+The school's research and learning environment includes Lake Institute on Faith & Giving, the Women's Philanthropy Institute, The Fund Raising School, the Mays Family Institute on Diverse Philanthropy, the Research Department, the Payton Philanthropic Studies Library, the Ruth Lilly Special Collection Archives, and the Center for Service and Learning.

-- · Bachelor of Arts in Philanthropic Studies - · Minor in Philanthropic Studies - Undergraduate Certificate in Philanthropic Fundraising
+- · Bachelor of Arts in Philanthropic Leadership - Minor in Philanthropic Leadership - Undergraduate Certificate in Philanthropic Fundraising